 - How to determine your heading based on set and drift

 - Use of navigation tools- GPS chartplotter, dividers, parallel rules and plotters

 - Reading and use of paper charts

-- Class size is limited to four students.
+- Class size is limited to five students.

 - Call for tuition, availability, and family discounts.